tiliado/nuvola.tiliado.eu/pages/about.md

 with <a href="#features">more native user experience and richer desktop integration features</a> than standard web browsers can offer.
 Nuvola specializes in <a href="#services">music streaming services</a>
-and offers background playback, handling of media key, integration with media player applets, Last.fm scrobbling, lyrics fetching, and more.
+and offers background playback, handling of media key, integration with media player applets, Last.fm scrobbling, lyrics fetching, and much more.
 </p>
 </div>
 <div class="col-12 col-lg-4 col-xl-3 offset-xl-1">